PatrickLang/windows10-docker-swarm/README.md

 # Windows 10 Docker swarm-mode

+## This is a work-in-progress branch for Hyper-V support

+- [ ] Update `windows_10_insider.json` at [StefanScherer/packer-windows](https://github.com/StefanScherer/packer-windows) for hyperv-iso builder
+ - Partially done
+ - There is a new keyboard layout / locale prompt that isn't handled by autounattend.xml yet.
+If you click through it then the Packer build completes normally
+- [ ] Fix vm names.
+They show up as `packer-hyperv-iso` ...
+- [ ] Enable nested virtualization?
+Required for Hyper-V containers https://github.com/mitchellh/vagrant/pull/8325
+- [ ] Fix reboot after role installation `config.vm.provision "reload"`
+- [ ] Static ip support in Hyper-V provider

 This is a local setup using Vagrant with VMware Fusion to demonstrate a Windows 10 Docker swarm-mode.

 ## Vagrant boxes